adobe/S3Mock/README.md

 The mock can be configured with the following environment parameters:

 - `validKmsKeys`: list of KMS Key-Refs that are to be treated as *valid*.
+  - The list must be comma separated keys like `keya, keyb`
 - `initialBuckets`: list of names for buckets that will be available initially.
+  - The list must be comma separated names like `bucketa, bucketb`
 - `root`: the base directory to place the temporary files exposed by the mock.
 - `debug`: set to `true` to enable [Spring Boot's debug output](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.logging.console-output).
 - `retainFilesOnExit`: set to `true` to let S3Mock keep all files that were created during its lifetime.
 Default is `false`, all files are removed if S3Mock shuts down.